CYMODEV/RNG-Currency-Indicator-Disclosed-/README.md

 - **No endorsement implied:** Exchange or wallet display of RNG does not imply Cymos endorsement of third‑party services.
 - **Trademark usage:** “Cymos,” “rng,” “RNG,” and “rung” are proprietary identifiers of Cymos’ native currency.
 Use is permitted solely to identify Cymos’ asset as described herein and subject to quality control.
 - **License grant:** Non‑exclusive, non‑transferable, revocable license to use “RNG” and provided assets to identify Cymos’ native currency, conditioned on accurate, non‑misleading use and adherence to collision protocol.
-- **Enforcement:** Report misuse or confusing usage to listings@cymos.ring (or via repo issue).
+- **Enforcement:** Report misuse or confusing usage to cymo1@outlook.com (or via repo issue).
 Cymos may request corrective action, including ticker changes, disclaimers, or delisting.

 ---